|Founded||Founded in 1962 by Joe Ganci in or near Uptown|

 The Thordale Jag Offs was a dangerous gang of stone greasers and was well known in the Uptown, Lakeview and Edgewater communities.
 Every member of TJO wore steel toed boots on a daily basis since they first formed that was used to brutally kick enemies they knocked down.
 Gang members were even known to go as far as wearing football padding and football helmets when they went into a gang fight which made them look like whackos and could intimidate an enemy.

 The most feared names of TJO were Gary Kellas, the leader of the gang and Joe Ganci who was the founder and also the unofficial behind the scenes leader of the gang.
-These two men along with James Oldham were convicted of murder and attempted murder of David Wright and Anthony Hernandez at the intersection of Devon and Lakewood in 1974.
-The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing Wright and wounding Hernandez.
+These two men along with James Oldham were convicted of murder and attempted murder of two men at the intersection of Devon and Lakewood in 1974.
+The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing one man and wounding the other.
 Both victims were gang members but it was never disclosed in court documents their gang affiliation.
 The men were charged with murder and Joe Ganci got the harshest sentence and ended up spending the rest of his life in prison until he died after being sick in solitary confinement at Menard Correction Center (People vs. Ganci, 1978).

 After incarceration Ganci plotted an escape in 1975 alongside 5 other men who were members of TJO and the Playboys gang.
 One of the escapees Joseph Greer smuggled in hacksaw blades into his cell that was enclosed within a packet of 8 books delivered to his cell.
 The men then took magnets from radios and placed them in the door jams so that the cell doors would close but not lock, the prisoners would then roam into the cell of 2 of the escapees Peter Mukite and Richard Covelli and for many days the men sawed a hole in the wall with the hacksaw blades into the ventilation area.
 On the day of the breakout they tied several bed sheets together to form a rope and climbed into the ventilation shaft and sawed open the latch, they then lowered themselves down using the rope to a newer patch of fence outside that had no barbed wire yet, the men then climbed over the fence then snuck past the guard towers and onto Sacramento Avenue.
 The men were eventually apprehended (Chicago Tribune Page 8, July 11, 1975).